Home / Expressions of interest

 Godchildren

-Traditionally, the King and the Queen are the godfather or godmother of the seventh son or seventh daughter in a family, on condition that this succession of sons or daughters is unbroken.
+Traditionally, the King and the Queen are the godfather or godmother of the seventh son or seventh daughter in a Belgian family, on condition that this succession of sons or daughters is unbroken.

 The King and the Queen may also be godparents of a seventh consecutive son or seventh consecutive daughter of a family that has been established in Belgium for a sufficiently long period.
-This is a royal favour and therefore not granted automatically.
+It is a royal favour and therefore not granted automatically.